Abu Hassan, the glorious Jaffa’s hummus

 Jaffa, an ancient town with a glorious history, turned into a unique culinary gem.
 Packed with gourmet restaurants and boutique eateries, yet many flock to Jaffa for one reason: Abu Hassan’s hummus.

 Jaffa is a city of contrasts.
 On one hand, it has a charged historical background.
-On the other, it’s a peaceful, friendly, hospitable place, and it is as beautiful as Tel-Aviv could never be.
+On the other, it’s usually a peaceful, friendly, hospitable place, which is sometimes beautiful in ways the younger sister Tel-Aviv could never be.

 Abu Hassan’s secret